julien-ctx/push-swap-tester/README.md

 ## What is the purpose of this script?

-This little bash script allows you to check how your program sort all the combinations of a number.
+This little bash script allows you to check how your program sorts all the combinations of a number.

 **Example:**